 - If it’s easier this should mean the mattress offers good ventilation

 Most cribs come with a mattress as standard, but if you are given the crib by someone else or buy one second-hand you will need to buy a new mattress – even if the existing one appears to be in good condition.
 Second-hand mattresses may increase the risk of SIDS and are less likely to be supportive after losing their shape over time.
+Always use the mattress designed to fit your bedside crib – most retailers sell them separately should you need a replacement.

 How to use tilting and rocking features safely

 Some bedside cribs offer a tilt option, which may help babies with digestive issues, colic or reflux.
 If you are going to tilt your baby, you must do so with great care and only at a slight angle, to avoid your baby slipping down.
+We recommend speaking to your GP or health visitor for advice before using the tilt function.

 Tilting (and rocking) can only be used when the bedside crib is set up as a standalone crib – for safety reasons, you should not tilt or rock the crib when the side is down, as there is a chance your baby could fall out.